coding-for-designers/Fall-2021-Syllabus/Activity—Local Website.md

 ![](attachments/Screen%20Shot%202021-09-19%20at%2010.20.06%20PM.png)

-2. Copy your HTML code from [Activity - Hello World Codepen](Activity%20-%20Hello%20World%20Codepen.md)
+2. Copy your HTML code from [Activity—Hello World Codepen](Activity—Hello%20World%20Codepen.md)
 3. Paste into your text editor
 4. Save file as `helloworld.htm`
 	1. Make sure your text editor doesn't add any other extensions, such as `.txt`